 The methods proposed in [2, 5] attempt to eliminate the latter problem by exploiting the same markers to calibrate both the camera and projector.
 They use white circular control points printed on a dark planar target.
-After projecting light on the target, ellipses corresponding to the circular points are extracted in the camera image.
+After projecting light on the target, circular points are extracted in the camera image.
 Then, a phase-shift technique is applied to match the center of the ellipse with its corresponding point in the projector.
-The centers of the detected ellipses are assumed to correspond to the 3D center of the target circles.
+The center of the detected ellipses are assumed to correspond to the 3D center of the target circles.
 This allows the projector to be calibrated as a 2D pinhole from the correspondences between the 3D markers and the projector coordinates obtained from the phase-shift.
 However, due to projective deformation, the detected ellipse centers in the camera image do not correspond to the 3D circle centers.
 The phase-shift algorithm wrongly associates the 3D marker centers thus introducing a bias.
 The bias can be eliminated in the case of camera calibration by projecting the conic equation of the circular contour instead of the marker center [3].
-Still, the phase-shift algorithm cannot yield the corresponding ellipse center coordinates in the projector image since it is not directly observable in the camera image.
-To solve this problem, one could use a printed checkerboard pattern which is not affected by the bias, but phase-shift methods are inaccurate near edges and dark regions.
+However, the phase-shift algorithm cannot yield the corresponding ellipse center coordinates in the projector image since it is not directly observable in the camera image.
+Under these circumstances, it would be advantageous to project black circular points on a white planar target, interleaved with the printed pattern.
+A homography could then be exploited to map the observed ellipses between the camera and the projector, thus calibrating the 2D pinhole model of the projector.